brianlangley/Lambiek/README.md

 ## Notice
 Please note that the Lambiek Project is not affiliated with the original website of Lambiek.
 You can access the original website [here](https://lambiek.net "lambiek.net"), and all rights belong to their respective owners.

-As part of our project, we have created a replacement website for lambiek.net called the new Comiclopedia.
-We invite you to explore the results of our work and experience the enhancements we have implemented.
-For a limited duration, you can access the new Comiclopedia website [here](https://new.lambiek.net "new.lambiek.net").

 Please keep in mind that the new Comiclopedia is a demonstration of our efforts to revitalise and improve the user experience of the original Comiclopedia.
 It does not include the complete content or functionality of the original website.